How to Plan and Host a TML Regional Meeting

 Some host cities have found it beneficial to contact local businesses, law firms, engineering firms, utility companies, and others to inquire about sponsorship of the regional meeting.
 A host city should be careful in making these contacts, but many times these businesses are eager to receive recognition for helping the cities they serve.

 It is always best to double check your arrangements a day or two prior to the meeting.
 Even in the best situations, you will have some small snafus on meeting day.
-The most important thing to remember, relax and enjoy showing your city to your peers.
+The most important thing to remember is to relax and enjoy showing your city to your peers.
 These visitors appreciate your efforts and will leave your city impressed by your hospitality.

 And remember, the League is always willing to help regional officers and host cities to plan and host a great regional meeting.